How To Start Primary And Secondary School Education Business In Africa

 If you want to dig deep into this, open your own primary school – or better, even: a chain of schools.
 It is surely not a simple undertaking and one that will require a great deal of passion and vision at your end.
 But it can be done and the market is there to build a very successful business.

-READ ALSO: How To Start Sanitary Pad Production Business In Africa
+READ ALSO: How to Start Amusement and theme parks Business In Africa

 If you‘d rather consider a less complex venture, you could offer after-school care and clubs with homework supervision, or manage a network of tutors who could work both in schools and homes.